/ˈnɑndɛlɪɡeɪʃən ˈdɑktrɪn/ – Phrase

 Definition: học thuyết cấm quốc hội ủy quyền lập pháp.

-A more throughout explanation: The nondelegation doctrine is a principle in administrative law that holds that the legislative branch of government cannot delegate its legislative powers to another branch or entity, such as an administrative agency, without providing sufficient guidance or standards.
+A more thorough explanation: The nondelegation doctrine is a principle in administrative law that holds that the legislative branch of government cannot delegate its legislative powers to another branch or entity, such as an administrative agency, without providing sufficient guidance or standards.
 This doctrine is based on the separation of powers principle in the U.S. Constitution, which aims to prevent the concentration of too much power in one branch of government.
 The nondelegation doctrine requires that Congress provide clear guidelines and limitations when delegating authority to administrative agencies to create rules and regulations.

 Example: The nondelegation doctrine is a legal principle that prohibits Congress from transferring its legislative powers to another branch of government.